Secure Package Management

 blockExoticSubdeps: true

-# Fail installs when unreviewed dependency build scripts appear
+# Fail installs when unreviewed dependency install and build scripts appear

 strictDepBuilds: true